 Kakhaber Eradze holds the position of Deputy Director of the National Center for Educational Quality Enhancement.
-He is responsible for the processes of quality assurance of general and vocational education and training as well as the center’s strategic planning and research activities.
+He is responsible for the processes of quality assurance of general, vocational and early and preschool care and education and training as well as the center’s strategic planning and research activities.
 Is a member and head of different working groups established for the purposes to deal with educational system related as well as sectorial issues.

 His cooperation with the center included provision of expertise in authorization, accreditation processes, facilitation of development of occupational and educational standards, assessment standards, participation in drafting of national regulations and guidelines for introduction of ECTS and ECVET credit systems and student assessment issues.
 Before appointing him on the current position he held position af VET Qualification Development Support Program Manager, Head of TVET Quality Assurance and General Education Quality Assurance Departments.